ray-project/ray/doc/source/internals-overview.rst

   ray.get(x_id)

 - The driver or worker goes to the object store on the same node and requests the relevant object.
-Each object store consists of two components, an **object store**, which is essentially a shared-memory key-value store of immutable objects, and an **object manager**, which coordinates the transfer of objects between nodes.
+Each object store consists of two components, a shared-memory key-value store of immutable objects, and an manager to coordinate the transfer of objects between nodes.

-  - If the relevant object is not present in the object store, the object manager checks the object table to see which object stores (if any) have the object.
-It then requests the object directly from one of the object stores that has the object (via the corresponding object manager).
-If the object doesn't exist anywhere yet, then the centralized control state will notify the object manager when the object is created somewhere in the system.
+  - If the object is not present in the object store, the manager checks the object table to see which other object stores, if any, have the object.
+It then requests the object directly from one of those object stores, via its manager.
+If the object doesn't exist anywhere, then the centralized control state will notify the requesting manager when the object is created.
+If the object doesn't exist anywhere because it has been evicted from all object stores, the worker will also request reconstruction of the object from the local scheduler.
+These checks repeat periodically until the object is available in the local object store, whether through reconstruction or through object transfer.
-- Once the object has been transferred to the local object store, the driver or worker will map the relevant region of memory into its own address space (to avoid copying the object), and will deserialize the bytes into a Python object.
+- Once the object is available in the local object store, the driver or worker will map the relevant region of memory into its own address space (to avoid copying the object), and will deserialize the bytes into a Python object.
   Note that any numpy arrays that are part of the object will not be copied.